Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Numerical benchmarks

 \subsubsection{GSD including easy-axis anisotropy}

 Our final numerical benchmark is the Heisenberg spin chain with easy-axis anisotropy $D=-1$ using the generalized spin dynamics.
-Here we must work in the spin-1 representation, i.e. using SU(3) spins, for which the traditional LL numerical integration schemes do not apply.
+Here we must work with all three levels of the $S=1$ spins, which give rise to both dipole and quadrupole moments, and the traditional LLD numerical integration schemes do not apply.

 Figure~\ref{fig:fig4} shows time integration using the Schr\"odinger midpoint method.
 The top panel illustrates that the energy fluctuations decrease approximately quadratically with time-step $\Delta t$, consistent with the second order accuracy of the implicit midpoint method~\cite{Hairer06}.
 The bottom panel shows the time evolution of the dipole magnitude $|\mathbf s_i|$ for site index $i=60$.
-Fluctuations in the dipole magnitude are possible because weight can be transferred to the quadrupole part of the SU(3) spins $\mathbf{n}_i$.
+Fluctuations in the dipole magnitude are possible because weight can be transferred to the quadrupole part of the generalized spins $\mathbf{n}_i$.
 All spins in the initial configuration, Eq.~\eqref{eq:spin_initial}, are pure dipoles, with a relatively slow variation along the spin chain.
-Therefore the initial dynamics is reasonably well approximated by the single ion limit, $J \approx 0$, previously considered in Fig.~\ref{fig:fig1}.
+Therefore the initial dynamics is reasonably well approximated by the single spin limit, $J \approx 0$, previously considered in Fig.~\ref{fig:fig1}.
 At times $t \gtrsim 10$, however, high-frequency spatial variations in the spin chain propagate to site $i=60$.
 At this point, chaotic dynamics can be observed, and the three trajectories integrated using different $\Delta t$ quickly separate.
 As expected for a symplectic integrator, no significant energy drift is observed over arbitrarily long trajectory lengths.